mizurex/turf-folio/README.md

 #  Personal Portfolio

 Hi!
-This is my personal developer portfolio.
+This is my personal webiste.
 It showcases my work, skills, and contact info, all in one place.

 ## Tech Stack